Why living in Portugal is GREAT!

 • the Global Finance magazine named Portugal one of the safest countries in the world in 2019;

-• there are high-quality education, healthcare services, and a large number of English speakers.
+• there are high-quality education, and healthcare services, and a large number of English speakers.

 The final note